quicwg/base-drafts/draft-ietf-quic-transport.md

 "QUIC" heading.

 The "QUIC Transport Error Codes" registry governs a 62-bit space.
-This space is split into three spaces that are governed by different policies.
-Permanent registrations in this registry are assigned using the Specification Required policy {{!RFC8126}}, except for values between 0x00 and 0x3f (in hexadecimal;
+This space is split into three regions that are governed by different policies.
+Permanent registrations in this registry are assigned using the Specification Required policy ({{!RFC8126}}), except for values between 0x00 and 0x3f (in hexadecimal;
 inclusive), which are assigned using Standards Action or IESG Approval as defined in Section 4.9 and 4.10 of {{!RFC8126}}.